Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce RTX 3080 12 GB should in theory be a lot better than the GeForce GT 640 DDR3 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce RTX 3080 12 GB will be 1538% faster than the GeForce GT 640 DDR3 in general, because of its greater data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison